Sir-Jude/Distriflask/README.md

 # 1. Introduction
 In VSCode, press on your keyboard Ctrl+"K" and then just "V" to see a preview of this Markdown file.

-The app is a prototype of a web application for the distribution of software packages, it is coded in Python and built using the Flask framework.
+The app is a prototype of a web application for the distribution of exercises, it is coded in Python and built using the Flask framework.
 It is a fork of the project I am developing for my internship and, even though it is not finished yet, it already has several functionalities.

 For the creation and management of the relational-database, I have used:
 - **SQLite**